 How to use prepositions in IELTS writing task 1 academic.

-It is very important to get prepositions right in this part of the exam.
-I often see prepositions mistakes when I am marking task 1 reports and this is a particular issue when describing dynamic data.
+It is very important to get prepositions right when describing charts and statistics.
+I often see mistakes with prepositions when I mark task 1 reports and this is a particular issue when describing dynamic data.

 Before you start writing you need to decide whether the task shows static or dynamic data in the graph or chart.
 Dynamic data indicates changes over time.
 When describing this kind of data you need to use trends language.
 This is where accurate use of prepositions will raise your grammar band score.